 Can I be sacked for making an office accident claim?

-Employment laws give you a number of rights and offer a lot of protection if you do decide to claim for workplace injuries.
+Employment laws give you many rights and offer a lot of protection if you do decide to claim for workplace injuries.
 As a result, you cannot be fired, demoted, singled out or prevented from training opportunities as a result of your office accident claim.
 These types of actions could lead to a separate compensation claim for constructive or unfair dismissal.

-Types of accidents in a workplace office you could claim compensation for
+What types of accidents in an office could I claim compensation for?

 As explained above, you could be compensated for any form of office accident in which you were injured and your employer was to blame.
 To give you some idea of what that means, we’ve listed some examples below: